 2 Owned Autos Only: Only those autos you own.
 This includes autos you acquire after the policy begins.
 This symbol is often listed under Uninsured Motorist Coverage and Underinsured Motorist Coverage.
 That way, those coverages apply only if the accident involves a vehicle owned by the business.

-3 Owned Private Passenger Autos Only: Only those autos you own.
+3 Owned Private Passenger Autos Only: Only those autos you own that are of the private passenger type.
 This includes autos you acquire after the policy begins.
-Depending upon what your business does, this symbol may be applicable.
+Depending upon your business operations, this symbol may be applicable.

 4 Owned Autos Other Than Private Passenger Autos Only: Those autos you own that are not of the private passenger type.